 Weight gain and weight loss (not side effects)

 Changes in weight were not seen in clinical trials of people taking Ocrevus.
-However, changes in weight may be symptoms of MS itself.
-You may gain weight if you’re having trouble moving around or exercising.
+However, weight changes may be symptoms of MS itself.
+You may gain weight if you’re having difficulty moving around or exercising.

-Although Ocrevus shouldn’t cause changes in your weight, talk with your doctor if you experience weight changes during your treatment.
+Although Ocrevus does not typically cause weight changes, talk with your doctor if you experience weight changes during your treatment.
 Your doctor can help you determine what may be causing the changes and how to manage your weight.

 Hair loss (not a side effect)